coder/docs/admin/devurls.md

 ```

 **Note:** If you are providing an ingress controller, then you will need to add
 the rule manually to the ingress.
-If you are unsure, skip this step:

 ```yaml
  - host: "*.my-custom-domain.io"